 Placement Exam Evaluation

-College of Natural Sciences programs usually require their students to take chemistry and/or mathematics courses.
+Nearly every College of Natural Sciences undergraduate program requires chemistry and mathematics courses.

-Placement exams are highly recommended and are designed to place you into the courses that will give you the foundational knowledge you need to succeed.
-They should be completed before the start of the first semester.
+Placement exams are strongly recommended and are designed to place you into the courses that will give you the foundational knowledge you need to succeed.
+They should be completed before the start of your first semester.

 Pre-Calc: Elementary Functions (MATH 134)*